hamid-martinez/LARC/mechanical/README.md

 # Mechanical
-Some mechanical important materials can be found in the excel file.
-Check the CAD files for further measures and references.
+Some important mechanical materials can be found in the excel file.
+Check the CAD files for further measurements and references.

-All the CAD files are available in the zip folder, it also includes the cad files for the conveyors.
+All the CAD files are available in the zip folder, it also includes the CAD files for the conveyors.

 The main robot design is as follows: